ArchipelagoMW/Archipelago.MultiClient.Net/README.md

 DataStorage support is included in the library. you may save values on the archipelago server in order to share there across other players or to simply keep track of values outside of your game's state

-The DataStorage provides an interace based on keys and thier scope. by assinging a value to a key, that value is stored on the server, and by reading from a key a value is retieved from the server.
+The DataStorage provides an interface based on keys and thier scope. by assinging a value to a key, that value is stored on the server, and by reading from a key a value is retrieved from the server.
 The DataStorage also provides methods to retrieve the value of key asynchronously.
-If your intrested in keep tracking of when a value of a certian key is changed you can use the `OnValueChanged` handler to register a callback for when the value gets updated.
+If your intrested in keeping track of when a value of a certian key is changed you can use the `OnValueChanged` handler to register a callback for when the value gets updated.
 An `Initialize` Method is provided to set the initial value of a key without overriding any existing value.
 Complex objects need to be stored in the form of a `JObject`, therefor you must wrap them into a `JObject.FromObject()`

-More complex mathematical operations are supported using the following operators:
+Mathematical operations are supported using the following operators:
 * `+`, Add right value to left value
 * `-`, Subtract right value from left value
 * `*`, Multiply right value by left value
 * `/`, Divide right value by left value
-* `%`, Get remainder af dividing right value by left value
+* `%`, Gets remainder after dividing left value by right value
-* `^`, Multiply right value by the power of the left value
+* `^`, Multiply left value by the power of the right value
-* `>>`, Override right with left value. if left value is lower
+* `>>`, Override left with right value. if right value is lower
+* `<<`, Override left with right value. if right value is bigger

+Bitwise operations are supported using the following opperations:
+* `+ Bitwise.Xor(x)`, apply logical exclusive OR to the right value using value x
+* `+ Bitwise.Or(x)`, apply logical OR to the right value using value x
+* `+ Bitwise.And(x)`, apply logical AND to the right value using value x
+* `+ Bitwise.LeftShift(x)`, binairy shift left to the left value by x
+* `+ Bitwise.RightShift(x)`, binairy shift left to the right value by x

+Operation specific callbacks are supported, these get called only once with the results of the current operation:
+* '+ Callback.Add((oldValue, newValue) => {});', calls this method after your operation or chain of operations are proccesed

-* `<<`, Override right with left value. if left value is bigger mathematical operations can be chained, given the extended syntax with `()` around all
+mathematical and bitwise operations can be chained, given the extended syntax with `()` around each operation

 examples:
 ```csharp